TempestAethel/TicTacToe/README.md

 [Click here for the File](https://github.com/TempestAethel/Unwinnable-TicTacToe/blob/main/Prototypes/Proto10.html)

 ### Final Game
-Easy AI now wins if it gets a chance\
+Easy AI now wins if it gets a chance;\
-Board Resets after the End\
+Board Resets after the End;\
-Counter for Draw is added\
+Counter for Draw is added;\
 [Click here for the File](https://github.com/TempestAethel/Unwinnable-TicTacToe/blob/main/Prototypes/Final.html)

 ### Updated Appearance
+A smooth gradient for the background.\
+Hover effects that make the cells more interactive.\
+Enhanced button styles for better user experience.\
 [Click here for the File](https://github.com/TempestAethel/Unwinnable-TicTacToe/blob/main/index.html)